kamilburda/batcher/docs/sections/Usage.md

 ![Dialog of Export Layers](../assets/images/screenshot_dialog_export_layers.png){: .align-center}

-To export layers, simply press the `Export` button.
+To export layers, press the `Export` button.

 For information on the export settings, see [Adjusting Export Settings](#adjusting-export-settings).
 For information on procedures and constraints, see [Procedures and Constraints](#procedures-and-constraints) below.